DANOVACAVALARIA/simulation-data-integration/README.md

+# simulation-data-integration

-Implementation code for the thesis "Architecture for Integration of Combat Simulation Data within the Brazilian Army Land Force"
+Code implementation for the thesis "Architecture for Integration of Combat Simulation Data within the Brazilian Army Land Force"